-Project Execution Challenges: Managing the Project Plan and Schedule
+Four Challenges When Managing the Project Plan and Schedule during Execution

 In our last series, we covered the challenges and solutions to project strategy.
-This series will cover the challenges and solutions to project execution.
+This series will cover the challenges and solutions to execution in project management.
 Today, we will discuss the challenges around the plan and schedule.

 1) Using the Right Measurements